rsjethani/ansinv/README.rst

 ********
 This simple library makes it easier to write *glue* code between infrastructure bringup/deployment and software provisioning stages of a one-click deployment.

-Head over to the `wiki page <https://github.com/rsjethani/ansinv/wiki#welcome-to-the-ansinv-wiki>`_ for more expanation about this project.
+Head over to the `wiki page <https://github.com/rsjethani/ansinv/wiki#welcome-to-the-ansinv-wiki>`_ for more explanation about this project.

 Installation
 ************